 Key aspects of diplomatic relations

 Political relations between Switzerland and Ecuador are relatively low-key.
-The most recent ministerial-level meeting took place in September 2017 when Federal Councillor Johann Schneider-Amman received Minister of Foreign Trade Pablo Campana on an official visit to Bern.
+The most recent ministerial level meeting took place in September 2017 when Federal Councillor Johann Schneider-Amman received Ecuador's Minister of Foreign Trade Pablo Campana on an official visit to Bern.

-The two countries have agreements on double taxation, air transport and mutual legal assistance.
-The free trade agreement between Ecuador and EFTA is scheduled to come into force in 2020.
+Bilateral double taxation, air transport and mutual legal assistance agreements are in place.
+A free trade agreement between EFTA and Ecuador came into force in 2020.

 Cooperation in education, research and innovation

-Researchers from Ecuador can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.
+Researchers who are citizens of Ecuador can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.
 Under a mandate conferred by SERI, the University of St Gallen is currently coordinating research cooperation initiatives between Switzerland and Latin America.

 Swiss nationals in Ecuador

-According to statistics on the Swiss abroad, there were 1,778 Swiss nationals living in Ecuador at the end of 2019.
+According to statistics on the Swiss abroad, 1,724 Swiss nationals were living in Ecuador at the end of 2022.

 History of bilateral relations

-A Convention on Friendship, Establishment and Trade has existed between the two countries since 1888.
-Switzerland opened a consulate in Quito in 1938 and a diplomatic representation has been in place there since 1963.
-In 2017, the Swiss embassy in Quito was transformed into an “embassy with consular focus”.
+A Convention on Friendship, Establishment and Trade between Switzerland and Ecuador has been in effect since 1888.
+Switzerland opened a consulate in Quito in 1938 and the two countries established diplomatic relations in 1963.

-Ecuador was a priority country for Swiss development cooperation from 1969 until 2009.
-This programme, which concentrated on poverty reduction, was phased out at the end of 2010 as Ecuador had by then become a middle-income country.
+Between 1969 and 2009, Ecuador was a priority country for Swiss development cooperation.
+The poverty reduction programmes were wound up at the end of 2010 when Ecuador became a middle-income country.